AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration.md

 ### Is this migration mandatory?

-This migration to the Cloud is **first step to the [Gold Standard certification](../../rn/using/gs-overview.md)** of your Adobe Campaign instances.
+This migration to the Cloud is **first step to the [yearly upgrade program](../../rn/using/rn-overview.md#yearly-upgrade)** of your Adobe Campaign instances.
 This migration is mandatory if you are hosted in a Data Center that is not the Public Cloud (AWS).

 The Adobe Managed Services cloud is hosted on Amazon Web Services (AWS), a modern, secure, and optimized environment.
 [Learn more about AWS](https://aws.amazon.com/application-hosting/benefits/).